aspuru-guzik-group/funsies/README.md

 ## Contributing

 All contributions are welcome!
 Consult [the CONTRIBUTING](./CONTRIBUTING.md) file for help.
-Please file issues for bugs and documentation issues.
+Please file issues for any bugs and documentation problems.